-Deciding to send your child on an overseas program is a big decision.
+Sending your student on an overseas program is a big decision.
 For many students, this will be the first time they spend a significant length of time away from their parents, let alone travel overseas.
-However, for those parents and students who are willing to take on the challenge of a study-abroad program, the rewards are immense.
+However, for those parents and students willing to take on the challenge of a study abroad program, the rewards are immense.

-Our office works with students to examine the options available for studying abroad, paying attention to their academic, financial, and personal needs.
+Our office works with students to examine their study abroad options while focusing on their academic, financial and personal needs.
 Once students select a program and are accepted, we work to prepare them for the academic and intercultural experiences they may encounter abroad.
-Our orientation program discusses travel, health, safety, and culture abroad.
-In addition, we pay careful attention to world events with respect to the safety and security of students abroad.
+Our orientation program includes information about travel, health, safety and culture abroad.
+In addition, we pay careful attention to world events to help ensure the safety and security of students abroad.

-Study abroad offers the ideal vehicle for parents to support their sons and daughters in learning more about themselves.
+Study abroad offers the ideal vehicle for parents to support their students in learning more about themselves.
 It offers the student a unique opportunity to learn in another culture, within the security of a carefully chosen host family and host institution.
 Students studying a foreign language will perfect the accent and greatly expand their vocabulary—a skill retained for life.
-Students taking science and engineering courses while abroad will exoeruence a unique insight on how those courses impact that country.
-Past HMC students have echoed that studying abroad has helped them to:
+Students taking science and engineering courses abroad will experience unique insight into how such courses impact that country.
+Past Harvey Mudd students echo that studying abroad has helped them to:

 - Make new friends from across the globe